-Application Development is a term that describes the tools and strategies used to conceptualise, design, build and implement software applications.
+Application Development is a term that describes the tools and strategies used to conceptualize, design, build, and implement software applications.

 If your business has a software need, it’s understandable to consider purchasing an off-the-shelf product from a third party.
 After all, as a major software developer was once so fond of saying, “There’s an app for that.”

-Where digital tools were once the province of software companies and other tech-forward organisations, today’s businesses are in the midst of a digital transformation.
-Now, even the smallest organisations rely on advanced automation and other IT solutions to expand their reach, better serve their customers and do more with less.
+Where digital tools were once the province of software companies and other tech-forward organizations, today’s businesses are in the midst of a digital transformation.
+Now, even the smallest organizations rely on advanced automation and other IT solutions to expand their reach, better serve their customers, and do more with less.
 Application development supports this transformation, empowering businesses with the opportunity to build their own inward- and outward-facing applications designed to match specific needs and requirements.

-Just as app development can help your organisation meet a range of needs, there are many distinct types of in-house application development.
+Just as app development can help your organization meet a range of needs, there are many distinct types of in-house application development.
 Here are four of the most common to be familiar with: